 Most citizen developers are between the ages of 18 - 29.
 They prefer face to face communications over email or phone communications.
 They work on projects that serve 5-25 users and fulfill a niche need for the business.

 Below is a valuable infographic from the University of Alabama at Birmingham Information Systems Program.
-It profiles who citizen developers are in companies, and also breaks down the economic cost of the skills gap, and the ability of citizen developers to recover those costs.
+The infographic profiles who citizen developers are in companies.
+It also breaks down the economic cost of the skills gap, and the ability of citizen developers to recover those costs.

 This infographic finds:

-- Citizen Developers prefer face to face communications over email or phone communications.
+• They prefer in-person communications over email or phone communications.

-To succeed at mobile app development, citizen developers need easy to use app builders that product enterprise-grade apps.
-IT does not want to empower citizen developers, then learn that apps aren't secure, can't perform critical tasks or have spotty reliability.
+To succeed at mobile app development, these new app developers need simple app makers.
+IT cannot empower citizen developers, then learn that apps aren't secure, can't perform critical tasks or have spotty reliability.

-To build enterprise apps citizen developers may use low-code development software or no-code development tools.
-These innovative solutions can create new business applications that previously could only be crafted by IT professionals.
+These workers can use low-code development software or beneficial no-code application development tools to build enterprise apps.
+These products can create new business applications that previously could only be crafted by IT professionals.
+No-code software, such as drag-and-drop products, add even more flexibility.

-How to Empower Citizen Developers to Create Mobile Apps at Your Organization:
+How to Empower Citizen Developers to Create Mobile Apps:

 Mobile App Development Training for Citizen Developers: